Aquiles-ai/aqRAG-docs/docs/deploy.md

 # Deployment Guide

-Use this guide to deploy Aquiles‑RAG to a cloud provider (e.g. Render) with minimal configuration.
+Use this guide to deploy Aquiles-RAG to a cloud provider (e.g. Render) with minimal configuration.
 In this example, we’ll deploy using a private Git repo containing:

 ```
 requirements.txt